jedi-academy/learn-4711/data/labs/lab02.md

 Team members should use their own computer when "driving", to ensure that you do not work with the same local repository.

+This is **not** meant to be a lab with steps that can be completed in parallel!

 Next week's lab will be a team one as well, but with *different* team membership and roles!